Nottingham car team in 250 July bad behaviour calls

 Nottinghamshire Police said the numbers were expected, but has seen a "slow decrease" in August as a result.

-It said the service was introduced in response to a rise in complaints.'Dedicated resource'
+It said the service was introduced in response to a rise in complaints.

 The project aims to tackle anti-social behaviour such as nuisance noise, criminal damage, vandalism and graffiti.